Film review: Immortal Beloved (1994), written and directed by Bernard Rose

 Gary Oldman is a fantastic actor, and his portrayal is energetic and borderline frenzied at times (like the hair), and … well, I can’t say that he makes me wave a flag and chant “Team Ludwig” any time soon.

-If I had to say anything bad about it, it’s that it feels like a TV movie.
+If I had to say anything bad about it, it’s that it feels like a TV film.
 The surroundings are lush, as is the clothing, but with the stars of the piece it feels as if it was made for TV.
 Not necessarily a bad thing, but in this case, it feels low budget.
 Other than that it’s an alright piece of film.

 3 out of 5 pianofortes.